kjmath/portfolio/_projects/L3-rocket.md

 An inner bulkhead then bolts into this ring with 8 4-40 screws.
 A u-bolt is attached to this bulkhead to provide an interface for recovery webbing.
 This bulk head can be seen below.

-Ballast was required for this rocket, both to ensure its stability and keep it under the maximum alitude allowed by the launch field.
+Ballast was required for this rocket, both to ensure its stability and keep it under the maximum altitude allowed by the launch field.
 The ballast was attached to the removable inner bulkhead, and was mounted such that it would be attached inside of the nosecone.
 A container was 3D printed with a high infill density to provide a sturdy mounting point for the ballast.
 3.5 pounds of lead shot is contained in this container in a plastic bag.
 This container is bolted onto the inner bulkhead with 6 4-40 screws, as shown below.

 ![ballast-in-container]({{ site.baseurl }}/assets/images/L3-rocket/ballast-in-container.png)
-<figcaption>A 3D printed container was used to secure lead shot ballst in the nosecone of the rocket.</figcaption>
+<figcaption>A 3D printed container was used to secure lead shot ballast in the nosecone of the rocket.</figcaption>
 <br>

 ![ballast-on-bulkhead]({{ site.baseurl }}/assets/images/L3-rocket/ballast-on-bulkhead.png)